eharris128/obsidian-bluesky/README.md

 # Bluesky Plugin
-- Post to Bluesky from Obsidian
+- Post to Bluesky via a Tab view or by highlighting text

 ## Usage Guide